tremor-rs/tremor-www-main/content/blog/2021-07-05-LFX-Blog-Nupur.md

 ### TLS support for TCP

 Unlike UDP, Tremor did not support TLS over TCP onramp, which was needed to add.
-This work can be broadly divided into two:
+This work can be broadly divided into two parts:

 ** Add support for receiving TLS encrypted data via TCP onramp **

-`tls` option was added to the tcp onram configuration options which addresses the keys and certificate required for authentiction.
+`tls` option was added to the tcp onramp configuration options which addresses the keys and certificate required for authentiction.

 An example of TCP onramp config with TLS is as follows: